Why should I choose ETC instead of another physical therapy clinic?

 I’m not sure I can afford physical therapy services.
 What do I do?

 We accept most insurance plans; you can view a complete list of in-network providers here.
 We do our best to work with those who have high deductibles or are out-of-network.
+We also have payment plans to help spread out the cost of therapy and make it more affordable for you.

 What should I wear to my appointments?

 We recommend wearing something comfortable, such as work-out clothes or loose fitting casual clothing.
 Each session will involve gentle movement, stretching, and various exercises to address your specific concern.
+Our therapists may want to visually inspect the area of the injury so wearing clothes that allow easier access is appreciated.

 Do you work with children?